-Treasury Secretary Steven Mnuchin has stated that Businesses that borrow money through the PPP may expect compliance audits before their loans are forgiven.
+Treasury Secretary Steven Mnuchin has stated that Businesses that borrow money through the PPP Loan Program may expect compliance audits before their loans are forgiven.
 Many banks, with the encouragement of the U.S. Treasury, “skipped” standard Know your Customer and Loan Due Diligence Procedures.
 The loan risk was compounded by Banks accepting loan applications from Borrowers with whom the Banks did not have a pre-existing relationship.

 Borrowers under the PPP ought to expect an Audit and Prepare now

 The U.S. Government has not released formal audit procedures for the PPP loan program.
 Pending release of audit procedures, PPP loan program borrowers ought to: